The word REALTOR and real estate agent are often thrown around synonymously.

 Are all real estate agents Realtors?
 Is a real estate broker the same thing as a real estate agent?

-Whether you are working with a real estate agent, broker or REALTOR, they can all help you buy or sell homes and all are real estate professionals, they are not exactly the same thing.
+Whether you are working with a real estate agent, broker or REALTOR, they can all help you buy or sell real property and all are real estate professionals, they are not exactly the same thing.

 What Is A Real Estate Agent?